Daniel Hughes Ph.D.

 Children with serious psychological problems secondary to histories of abuse, neglect, and/or multiple placements provide a serious challenge to parents and therapists.
 For the past 20 years Dr. Hughes has specialized in the treatment of children who manifest serious deficits in their emotional, cognitive, and behavioral development, and at the same time demonstrate considerable difficulty establishing and maintaining secure attachment relationships.

 Dr. Hughes received his Ph.D. in clinical psychology from Ohio University, with a clinical internship at the University of Rochester Medical School.
-He is a member of the American Psychological Association (APA), the American Professional Society on the Abuse of Children (APSAC) and the Association for Treatment and Training in the Attachment of Children (ATTACh).
+He is a member of the American Psychological Association (APA).
 He consults with various mental health, social service, and residential treatment agencies in Maine and in other states and countries.
 He also presents workshops and trains therapists throughout the country.
-Dan is the author of Building the Bonds of Attachment, 2nd Ed 2006, both published by Rowen-Littlefield.
-He recently published Attachment-Focused Family Therapy Workbook, 2011, by WW Norton.
-He conducts week long training sessions for therapists at Southern Maine Community College in South Portland, ME providing both Level 1 and Level 2 workshops.
+Dan is the author of Building the Bonds of Attachment, 3rd Ed 2017, published by Rowen-Littlefield, Attachment-Focused Family Therapy Workbook, 2011, by WW Norton among other solo and collaborative works.
+He conducts training sessions online for therapists across the globe providing both Level 1 and Level 2 workshops.